stampf/scaffolding-for-a-sustainable-p2p-humanity/faq.md

   The UN will continue to bring peace and globally intervene between the Nations, when these are failing.

   We just think there is room for better direct person to person interconnectedness.

+* **Is is going to be a World Government?**
+  Absolutely not.
+We want to raise people's capacity to self-organize and support one another, not direct their lives.
+Systems Thinking tells us that resilience emerges out of diversity.
+That's how Nature thrives, and how humanity passed through various crisis during its history: unexpected ideas came out of unexpected places as well as planned researched.
+We want not only to preserve that, but activate it as well.

+  We want to move away from too much uniformity and toward more diversity, while finding the subtle balance between efficiency and adaptation.